mariekonopacki/womensissue/src/pages/pieces/written/poetry/strawberries.md

 title: "Strawberries"
 author: "Gabrielle Bates"
 type: "Poetry"
+source: "../../icons/5.jpg"
+interview: "/gabrielle-bates"

 ---

-A car’s tires thu-thunk
+A car’s tires thu-thunk<br />
-over the rubbery black trip wire at the oil change, triggering a fat bell, and a group of girls in silver leotards are reflected like spatters of sap in its windows— liquidine, firm, gleaming.
+over the rubbery black trip wire at the oil change,<br />
+triggering a fat bell,<br />
+and a group of girls in silver leotards are reflected<br />
+like spatters of sap in its windows—<br />
+liquidine, firm, gleaming.<br />
-It’s a Game Day; they are the girls chosen to split in tempo to the brass band, heel of a front foot sliding over Astro-Turf, top of a back foot grinding over lit green, cervix slapping the fifty-yard line like a fried egg flipped down on a griddle to burn.
+It’s a Game Day; they are the girls<br />
+chosen to split in tempo to the brass band,<br />
+heel of a front foot sliding over Astro-Turf,<br />
+top of a back foot grinding over lit green,<br />
+cervix slapping the fifty-yard line<br />
+like a fried egg flipped down on a griddle to burn.<br />
-Behind the bleachers, a boy takes off the shirt of another boy, paints a letter there in red paint (R, and then another boy I-O-T...).
+Behind the bleachers, a boy takes off the shirt of another boy,<br />
+paints a letter there in red paint (R,<br />
+and then another boy I-O-T...).<br />
-When the sun goes down over the ridge all the painted boys will make PATRIOTS.
+When the sun goes down over the ridge<br />
+all the painted boys will make PATRIOTS.<br />
-For now the sun rises, sanctioning the street:
+For now the sun rises, sanctioning the street:<br />
-Jiffy Lube, pet store, the Sam’s Super Sandwiches teens file into, practicing the joke of language—
+Jiffy Lube, pet store, the Sam’s Super Sandwiches<br />
+teens file into, practicing the joke of language—<br />
 I love you...
-I like your faded shirt...
+I like your faded shirt...<br />
-The morning is cool on the outside and hot in the restaurant, the war in the words playful as a war can be, meaning each gut bleeds out like a slit pig’s, filling the cracks in linoleum, spilling over, becoming smooth.
+The morning is cool on the outside<br />
+and hot in the restaurant, the war in the words<br />
+playful as a war can be, meaning<br />
+each gut bleeds out like a slit pig’s,<br />
+filling the cracks in linoleum, spilling over, becoming smooth.<br />
-The layers of red dry and build on one another, and for years the gap between ceiling and floor lessens;
+The layers of red dry and build on one another,<br />
+and for years the gap between ceiling and floor lessens;<br />
-backs hunch as the mind saws downward, revealing rings.
+backs hunch as the mind saws downward, revealing rings.<br />
-In the parking lot, Are you asleep? says the boy who is not my boyfriend, running his fingers along the band of my underwear.
+In the parking lot, Are you asleep?<br />
+says the boy who is not my boyfriend,<br />
+running his fingers along the band of my underwear.<br />
-Across the street from this, for years, an ancient tortoise roams the floor of the pet store, closing his army-green beak around the red toenails of sandaled women, thinking them strawberries.
+Across the street from this, for years,<br />
+an ancient tortoise roams the floor<br />
+of the pet store, closing his army-green beak<br />
+around the red toenails of sandaled women,<br />
+thinking them strawberries.<br />
-I feel ashamed for all the people
+I feel ashamed for all the people<br />
-I’ve been kind to knowing kindness is all it will take.
+I’ve been kind to knowing kindness<br />
+is all it will take.